Halloween Dental Tips for Trick-or-Treating in Charlotte, NC

 1. Start on their First Tooth

 According to the American Academy of Pediatric Dentistry, it’s better to start them young.
-It’s also important that they become familiar with their dentist as they grow up so do your research for good pediatric dentists in your area!
+It’s also important that they become familiar with their dentist in worcester as they grow up so do your research for good pediatric dentists in your area!

 2. Save the Details

 Kids don’t understand medical terms so avoid piquing their curiosity with technical terms!
 You’ll end up having a kid with never ending questions about what a dentist does!
 Keep it plain and simple.

 As much as possible, do no associate a visit to the dentist with trigger words such as, ‘hurt’ or ‘pain’.
 That automatically registers to a kid’s mind to be related.
 Use positive words like, ‘healthy and clean teeth’.

 4. Give Way to the Dental Staff

 If you bring your kid to see a pediatric dentist, trust that the staff knows how to handle kids with dental anxiety.
 Friendly Dental Group of South Park dentists specialize in general and pediatric dentistry which means they are used to kids kicking up a fuss.

 You might as well believe they have the best dentist in Charlotte, NC.
 Step aside for the staff to handle your kid but stay close enough in case you child needs you to hold his or her hand.